terrimporter/COI_NCBI_2018/README.md

 ## Part II - Retrieve COI records from the NCBI nucleotide database

 Retrieve GenBank formatted text files from the NCBI nucleotide database.
-Use Linux and GNU parallel to run a single job with a bunch of infiles.
+Use basic Linux commands with GNU parallel to run a single job with a bunch of infiles.
 The infiles here are the reformatted xsomething.txt files.
 This script requires Bio::DB::Eutilities that can be obtained from CPAN.
 Be sure to update the search terms used for the Entrez query on line 28 and your email address on line 31.

 ```linux
 ls | grep .txt | parallel -j 1 "perl grab_many_gb_catch_errors_auto_CO1_year.plx {}"